Budget Will Be Set Up with Existing GST on Online Gaming

 The Center Knows Where It Wants to Spend the Money

-Thus, India’s full budget for FY 2024-25 will be set up based on the existing GST regime over casinos, horse races, lotteries, and online money games and will include tax revenues from online gaming platforms to the tune of ₹1,200 crore per month, instead of the ₹200 crore the Government used to collect before the 1st of October, 2023.
+Thus, India’s budget for FY 2024-25 will be based on the current GST regime for casinos, horse races, lotteries, and online money games.
+It will include tax revenues from online gaming platforms of ₹1,200 crore per month.
+This amount represents a significant increase from the ₹200 crore the government collected before October 1, 2023.

-“The central government expects to collect up to INR 14,000 crores in GST from this sector in the upcoming financial year.
-It is expected that this sector would contribute approximately INR 80,000 crore in the next five years,” Vinit Goenka, Founder Secretary of Centre for Knowledge Sovereignty (CKS), said.
+“The central government expects to collect up to ₹14,000 crores in GST from this sector in the upcoming financial year.
+Vinit Goenka, Founder Secretary of the Centre for Knowledge Sovereignty (CKS), anticipates that this sector will “contribute approximately ₹80,000 crore in the next five years.”

 CKS, an independent policy-oriented think tank, recently released a White Paper titled “Gambling Away India’s Sovereignty.”
-The report estimates the illegal betting market in the country at $100 billion annually in deposits and warns against associated risks “around national security, data sovereignty, cybercrimes, and questionable foreign funding.”
+The report estimates India’s illegal betting market at $100 billion annually in deposits.
+It warns of significant risks related to national security, data sovereignty, cybercrimes, and questionable foreign funding.

-Notably, Sweden is undertaking a much more modest hike in its gambling tax from 18% to 22% on licensed gambling operators’ GGR (Gross Gaming Revenue).
-An impact analysis report estimated that the relatively small tax increase will push between 1.2% and 2.5% of the Swedish gambling market towards illegal channels, and around a thousand new people will develop gambling addictions.
+In contrast, Sweden is implementing a modest gambling tax hike from 18% to 22% on licensed operators’ Gross Gaming Revenue (GGR).
+An impact analysis suggests that this tax increase may push 1.2% to 2.5% of the Swedish gambling market toward illegal channels.
+This could potentially lead to a thousand new cases of gambling addiction.

 Government Hands Untied to Relieve Retrospective Demands

-The 53rd GST Council Meeting did produce news of relief for the Indian money gaming industry by adopting the Law Committee’s proposal to add a new Section 11A to the CGST Act.
+The 53rd GST Council Meeting brought relief for the Indian money gaming industry.
+They adopted the Law Committee’s proposal to add a new Section 11A to the CGST Act.

-The amendment, which Parliament can vote on in the upcoming monsoon session, will enable the GST Council to relieve homegrown gaming businesses from the egregious retrospective tax demands totaling ₹1,12 crore ($13.5 billion), excluding penalties and interest.
+Parliament can vote on this amendment in the upcoming monsoon session.
+It will allow the GST Council to relieve homegrown gaming businesses from severe retrospective tax demands.
+These demands total ₹1,12 crore ($13.5 billion), excluding penalties and interest.

 “Following Parliament’s approval, the section will be implemented through a notification.
 This move will enable the council to consider using the rule whenever and wherever it deems appropriate,” knowledgeable sources informed the media.

-Potentially, the Finance Ministers can start the process at the next meeting of the federal policy body on indirect taxes, which is likely to be held in August.
+The Finance Ministers can possibly start the process at the next meeting of the federal policy body on indirect taxes.

 “The GST Council’s recommendation to introduce Section 11A in the Central Goods and Services Tax (CGST) Act signifies a positive step towards achieving a more equitable tax environment.
 This new provision empowers the Central and State Governments, acting on the Council’s recommendations, to waive uncollected or under-collected GST dues arising from prevalent industry practices,” commented Saurabh Agarwal, Tax Partner at EY.